Expropriation of the Princes in the Weimar Republic: Developments up to the end of 1925

 The properties concerned were of considerable significance to the economy.
 The smaller states, especially, depended for their existence on being able to get control of the major assets.
-In Mecklenburg-Strelitz, for example, the disputed land alone represented 55 percent of the area of the state.
-In other, smaller, states the figure was 20 percent to 30 percent of the area.
+In Mecklenburg-Strelitz, for example, the disputed land alone represented 55 per cent of the area of the state.
+In other, smaller, states the figure was 20 per cent to 30 per cent of the area.
 In larger states like Prussia or Bavaria, however, the percentage of disputed land was of little significance, but the absolute sizes involved were equivalent to duchies elsewhere.
 The demands of the royal houses totalled 2.6 billion marks.

 In the courts, the mostly conservative and monarchist judges repeatedly decided in favour of the royal houses.
 A Reichsgericht judgment of 18 June 1925, in particular, was the cause of public resentment.
-It struck down a law which the USPD-dominated State Convention of Saxe-Gotha had passed on 31 July 1919 for the purpose of the confiscation of all the demesne land of the Dukes of Saxe-Coburg and Gotha.
+It struck down a law which the USPD-dominated parliament of Saxe-Gotha had passed on 31 July 1919 for the purpose of the confiscation of all the demesne land of the Dukes of Saxe-Coburg and Gotha.
 The judges held this state law to be unconstitutional.
 They returned all the land and forest to the former ruling house.
 The total value of the assets returned amounted to 37.2 million gold marks.
 At the time, the head of the dynastic house was Charles Edward, Duke of Saxe-Coburg and Gotha, an avowed enemy of the Republic.

 Prussia also negotiated for a long time with the House of Hohenzollern.
 The first attempt to reach agreement failed in 1920 against the resistance of the Social Democrats in the Prussian parliament; a second attempt failed in 1924 because of opposition from the House of Hohenzollern.
 On 12 October 1925, the Prussian Ministry of Finance submitted a new draft agreement, which was heavily criticized by the public, however, because it provided for about three-quarters of the disputed real estate to be returned to the princely house.
 This settlement was opposed not only by the SPD but also by the DDP, turning against its own finance minister Hermann Hoepker-Aschoff.
 In this situation, the DPP submitted a bill to the Reichstag on 23 November 1925.
 This would empower the states to pass state laws regulating property disputes with the former princely houses, against which there would be no legal recourse.
 The SPD had few objections to this, having previously drafted a similar bill itself.